Be the first to get Free Digital Marketing Resources + Insights

 Let’s look at the numbers.
 There are over 2+ billion users on YouTube, which is a whopping one-third of all users on the internet.
 Additionally, YouTube reaches more people aged 18-34 than any TV Network out there, and one billion hours of Youtube are watched DAILY.
 Have we convinced you to get your nonprofit on YouTube yet?
-Not only is this a great platform to share your video content with your community, but it is also a great place to fundraise.
+Not only is this a great platform to share your video content with your community, but youtube fundraising can help get donations!

 According to Google, “YouTube Giving is a fundraising tool that helps creators raise money for eligible nonprofit organizations directly from their videos and live streams.”
 YouTube noticed a trend amongst the creator community of urging viewers to support certain causes that they felt most passionate about, so YouTube decided to create YouTube Giving.
 Now eligible creators can add a donate button to their videos to encourage viewers to give while staying on the YouTube platform.

 To be eligible to fundraise using YouTube Giving, the creator/nonprofit must reside in the United States, United Kingdom, or Canada, have at least 10k subscribers, be a part of the YouTube Partner Program, and be a channel that is not designated for children.
 Although that may sound limiting, YouTube does plan to expand the eligibility of this program in the future.